 “Go ahead, Officer Merrick.
 All views are welcome on my watch.”

-“From what we’ve learned about Dr. Lewis Morton, his credentials are impeccable; he has two books out on computer security and a boatload of peer-reviewed papers.
+“From what we’ve learned about Dr. Lewis Morton, his credentials are impeccable; he has two books on computer security and a boatload of peer-reviewed papers.
 When he and his company bid on software jobs, they are selling him and his reputation.
 The guy’s a genius.

 “This reputation has also made him arrogant.
 He thinks he’s smarter than everybody around him.
 He certainly thinks he’s smarter than us, the Chicago Police Department.

-“Natalie’s little stunt might have pissed everybody off in this room, but for the first time in his adult life, Lewis Morton has had the seed planted that he may be up against somebody out there that’s smarter than him.
+“Natalie’s little stunt might have pissed everybody off in this room, but for the first time in his adult life, Lewis Morton may have realized that he may be up against somebody out there that’s smarter than him.
 I watched him, sir, as Natalie’s performance played out.
 She rattled him.
-He knows there’s somebody out there a step ahead of him.
 His behavior will have to change.
-He’ll be more prone to making a mistake.
+He’ll be more prone to making mistakes.

 “I suggest that we let Natalie go back to being Lois Lane.
 We don’t follow her, stake out her safe house, or bother her.
 The undercurrent of all this is the possibility that the Albanian mob has branched out into corporate crime on a grand scale.
 So far, Angel’s information has been unactionable because she employs illegal surveillance methods.
 But I think she’s getting close to blowing these people up, and I want to be there when she does.”